 DNA methylation predominantly occurs on cytosines followed by guanine residues (CpG).
 CpA, CpT, and CpC (non-CpG) site methylation is less commonly observed.
 DNA methyltransferases (DNMTs) catalyses the methylation at the fifth carbon of the cytosine, leading to the formation of 5-methylcytosine (5mC).
 Demethylation of 5mC occurs via a passive or active process.
 The active process requires oxidation by Ten-Eleven-Translocation (TET) proteins or deamination via activation induced cytidine deaminase (AID)/apolipoprotein B mRNA editing enzyme, catalytic polypeptide (APOBEC).

-Reduced representation bisulfite sequencing (RRBS) is a bioinformatics technique used to profile methylation levels in the genome.
-RRBS compares large amounts of high-quality sequence data for a given cell type or tissue.
+Reduced representation bisulfite sequencing (RRBS) is a sequencing method used to profile DNA methylation levels in the genome.
 Due to the large CPU power it requires, RRBS is optimally carried out using supercomputers.
 Luckily, my University had one in handy!
 I was required to connect my laptop to the University’s supercomputer using a VPN in order to start my project remotely (due to the COVID-19 pandemic).

-Once connected to the University server, I began investigating methylation levels in DNA and its correlation with aggression in disease.
-To model this effect in humans, data from 5 mice with a non-aggressive phenotype (cByJ) and 6 mice with an aggressive phenotype (cJ) was provided.
+Once connected to the University server, I began investigating DNA methylation levels iand its correlation with aggression.
+To investigate this we used RBBS data from brain samples of 5 mice with a non-aggressive phenotype (cByJ) and 6 mice with an aggressive phenotype (cJ).
 Three regions of the brain were analysed; Anterior cingulate cortex (ACC), Midcingulate cortex (MCC) and Ventromedial nucleus (VMH).
 According to previous studies, the brain regions are involved in the regulation of aggressive behaviour in mice.
 ACC and MCC are complementary towards each other in their functions: ACC demonstrated an ability to regulate basic threat recognition and MCC mediates approach/avoidance selection during aggressive encounters.
-10-11 samples from each of the three brain regions for each mouse were collected for RRBS analysis.

 What does RRBS involve?

-The genome from each sample was aligned to a reference genome, using adapters, and checked for methylated CpG sites.
+The sequencing reads each sample were aligned to a reference genome, and cDNA methylation at CpG sites was estimated.
 To protect the sites of interest from bisulfite sequencing, each methylated cytosine underwent C to T conversion.
-Bisulfite sequencing leads to unmethylated Cs converting to Us, which would be problematic if they were our sites of interest!
-For analysis of CpG sites, the Ts are later reverted to Cs.
-Quality check software, fastQC is used to check for miscalled bases after every big step.
+Bisulfite sequencing leads to unmethylated Cs converting to Us and later to Ts after PCR amplification.
+Quality check software, fastQC is used to check for low quality raw sequencing reads.
 After completion of the alignment, adapters and low-quality sequence ends were trimmed using TrimGalore.
 Finally, Bismark is used to map bisulfite-treated sequencing reads to a genome of interest and extract methylation information.

 BiSeq is an R package used for statistical analysis of RRBS data.
 By producing R scripts which plotted the data, I identified significant patterns.
 Figure 1 is a graphical representation of spatial correlation (variogram) between pairs of CpG sites in the MCC brain region.
 It plots distance between pairs (x-axis) against their semi variance (variation between methylation levels, y-axis).
 The results show a typical semi variance curve, suggesting that CpG sites with a similar methylation level are close together.
 As the distance increases between pairs, the variance becomes higher until it stabilises.